Aremixdj/traktor-live-v3/README.md

 * Channel 2 = button / RGB indicator
 * Channel 4 = system: side buttons incl bank switching
 * Channel 5 = 'Shift Encoder Hold' / encoder press and turn (note: Factory Reset required - see <https://forum.djtechtools.com/showthread.php?t=95122> and <https://forum.djtechtools.com/showthread.php?t=96642>)

-###### VU Meters

-These use the *midiAudioToCC* VST, which is part of the *PIZ MIDI plugins* package by [Paul Cecchetti](https://www.paulcecchettimusic.com).

-In order to display a VU Meter on a Midi Fighter encoder:

-1. Create an Audio track which takes input from one of the sampler tracks
-2. Put an instance of *midiAudioToCC* on this Audio track.
-3. MIDI map the Midi Fighter encoder to the Envelope L control (or use ClyphX Pro's Encoder Bindings to do so)
-4. Toggle on Monitor for this track
-5. Mute this track
-6. The signal level will display when the sampler track is not muted

 Default settings are applied on `$RESET$`.
 Live's *Save as Default Configuration* function does not appear to work properly with this device.